-Students will be granted one [1] personal leave day for the didactic phase and one [1] personal leave day for the clinical phase.
-The personal leave day should be requested at least 2 weeks or ten [10] business days in advance of the requested date and must be approved by the faculty.
+Students will be granted one [1] personal leave day for the didactic phase and three [3] personal leave days for the clinical phase.
+The personal leave day should be requested at least two [2] weeks or ten [10] business days in advance of the requested date and must be approved by the faculty.
 Any approved personal day of less than or equal to four [4] hours is considered a half day of personal leave and greater than four [4] hours is considered a full day of personal leave.
 The leave request form must be submitted to the designated faculty member via email at least 2 weeks prior to the requested day.
-If any leave request has not been submitted at least 2 weeks prior to the requested date, the leave request may not be approved.
-In addition, if for any particular day, personal leave requests exceed 10% of the class attendance, requests may be deemed unexcused with a grading penalty as specified in the Student Handbook.
-The personal leave day cannot fall on the day of an exam or lab, the day that student's small group is meeting, or the day of end of rotation examinations.
+If any leave request has not been submitted at least 2 weeks prior to the requested date, the leave request may not be considered or approved.
+In addition, if for any particular date, leave requests from the cohort exceed 10% of the class attendance, requests may be deemed unexcused with a grading penalty as specified in the Student Handbook.
+The personal leave day cannot fall on the day of an exam or lab, the day that student's small group is meeting, day of an IPE event, MPA day, or the day of end of rotation examinations.
 The student is responsible for any course work missed when using their personal day.
 The student should ask a classmate for any material missed in lecture.
 Lectures will not be recorded for students when they use their personal day.